Israeli–Palestinian peace process: 1996–99 agreements

-Camp David 2000 Summit, Clinton's "Parameters," and the Taba talks
+Camp David 2000 Summit, Clinton's "Parameters", and the Taba talks

 In 2000, US President Bill Clinton convened a peace summit between Palestinian President Yasser Arafat and Israeli Prime Minister Ehud Barak.
 In May of that year, according to Nathan Thrall, Israel had offered Palestinians 66% of the West Bank, with 17% annexed to Israel, and a further 17% not annexed but under Israeli control, and no compensating swap of Israeli territory.
-The Israeli prime minister offered the Palestinian leader between 91% and 95% (sources differ on the exact percentage) of the West Bank and the entire Gaza Strip if 69 Jewish settlements (which comprise 85% of the West Bank's Jewish settlers) be ceded to Israel.
+The Israeli prime minister offered the Palestinian leader between 91% and 95% (sources differ on the exact percentage) of the West Bank and the entire Gaza Strip if 69 Jewish settlements (which comprise 85% of the West Bank's Jewish settlers) were ceded to Israel.
 East Jerusalem would have fallen for the most part under Israeli sovereignty, with the exception of most suburbs with heavy non-Jewish populations surrounded by areas annexed to Israel.
 The issue of the Palestinian right of return would be solved through significant monetary reparations.

-Arafat rejected this offer and did not propose a counter-offer.
+Arafat rejected this offer and did not propose a counteroffer.
 No tenable solution was crafted which would satisfy both Israeli and Palestinian demands, even under intense U.S. pressure.
 Clinton blamed Arafat for the failure of the Camp David Summit.
 In the months following the summit, Clinton appointed former US Senator George J. Mitchell to lead a fact-finding committee that later published the Mitchell Report.

-Proposed in the fall of 2000 following the collapse of the Camp David talks, The Clinton Parameters included a plan on which the Palestinian State was to include 94-96% of the West Bank, and around 80% of the settlers were to become under Israeli sovereignty, and in exchange for that, Israel would concede some territory (so called 'Territory Exchange' or 'Land Swap') within the Green Line (1967 borders).
+Proposed in the fall of 2000 following the collapse of the Camp David talks, The Clinton Parameters included a plan on which the Palestinian State was to include 94-96% of the West Bank.
+Around 80% of the settlers were to become under Israeli sovereignty.
+In exchange for that, Israel would concede some territory (so-called 'Territory Exchange' or 'Land Swap') within the Green Line (1967 borders).
 The swap would consist of 1–3% of Israeli territory, such that the final borders of the West Bank part of the Palestinian state would include 97% of the land of the original borders.

-At the Taba summit (at Taba) in January 2001 talks continued based on the Clinton Parameters.
+At the Taba summit (at Taba) in January 2001, talks continued based on the Clinton Parameters.
 The Israeli negotiation team presented a new map.
-The proposition removed the "temporarily Israeli controlled" areas from the West Bank and offered a few thousand more refugees than they offered at Camp David to settle into Israel and hoped that this would be considered "implementation" of United Nations General Assembly Resolution 194.
+The proposition removed the "temporarily Israeli-controlled" areas from the West Bank and offered a few thousand more refugees than they offered at Camp David to settle into Israel, and hoped that this would be considered "implementation" of United Nations General Assembly Resolution 194.
 The Palestinian side accepted this as a basis for further negotiation.
-However, Barak did not conduct further negotiations at that time; the talks ended without an agreement and the following month the right-wing Likud party candidate Ariel Sharon was elected Israeli prime minister in February 2001.
+However, Barak did not conduct further negotiations at that time; the talks ended without an agreement, and the following month, the right-wing Likud party candidate Ariel Sharon was elected Israeli prime minister in February 2001.